MildMax/chatroom-final-project/README.md

 - `<register port>` : the port that data and server nodes may register with the central server on
 - `<chatroom port>` : the port that the central server listens for log requests from chatroom servers
 - `<user port>` : the port that the central server listens for user requests on
-- `<coordinator port>` : the port that the central server listens for Coordinator operation requests on during 2PC
+- `<coordinator port>` : the port that the central server listens for Coordinator operation requests on from participant data servers during 2PC

 For example, a user may start the central server using the following command: